geovanilopesdias/numerical_systems_study/README.md

-# numerical_systems_study
+# Study of Numeric Systems
-A mixed study of algorithm and numerical systems.
+A mixed study of algorithm and numerical systems (binary, octal and hexadecimal).